faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 Any potential solution to the problem must entirely explain **all** the IS and IS NOT parts of the problem specification.
 Often the first solution we think of only explains part of the pattern of defects seen in the problem specification.
 Spending a little more time thinking about potential causes, or doing a little more research can be a good investment of time particularly if it is difficult or time-consuming to try out different candidate solutions.

-We have an understanding of the system specification and its behavior when operating within those constraints.
+We will have an understanding of the system specification and its behavior when operating within those constraints.
 In practice, the system evolves over time with new software and hardware releases.
 Therefore, we must keep going back to primary information sources, and perform experimentation to refine this understanding.
 This allows us to discover good questions, and allows us to develop a hypothesis.
 There is normally a positive feedback loop here between asking questions, learning about our system, and then discovering new relevant questions.

 ### Questions to ask